STAR RATING: 5/5 ✶

 Bunny bunny bunny.
 They dominate our culture in very specific ways, be it around Easter, or in regards to the Fibonacci sequence.
 But what if they actually gained sentience and joined our society?
 Jasper Fforde’s The Constant Rabbit interrogates exactly that question.
 Known mainly for his Thursday Next series featuring a book-travelling special agent, which starts with The Eyre Affair, Fforde is no stranger to the absurd and satirical.
 While some of his work can be very hit or miss, I was very excited to pick up this newest foray into a Britain full of human sized rabbits.

-Many thanks to Lydia Gittins and Titan Books for the review copy in exchange for this honest review!
+Many thanks to Hodder and the Bookfairies for the ARC in exchange for this honest review.